bursonic/driveMalta/Cars/Vulnerable road users.md

 1. Sound your horn as a warning and pull in front of the moped
 2. Pull alongside the moped and stay level until just before the junction
 3. Overtake the moped before the junction
 4. **Stay behind until the moped has passed the junction**

+###4619 - CARS6.43

+Motorcyclists often look round over their right shoulder just before turning right.
+This is because:

+1. Looking around helps them balance as they turn
+2. Motorcycles do not have mirrors
+3. They need to listen for following traffic
+4. **They need to check for traffic in their blind area**

 ###4337  - CARS6.44

-At road junctions which THREE of the following are most vulnerable?
+At road junctions which three of the following are most vulnerable?

 1. **Motorcyclists**
 2. **Cyclists**